temach/reports/CIA-LAB-2-Booting.md

 ### 6. Do you need an OS loader and/or boot loader to load a Linux kernel with UEFI?
 Explain why or why not.

-The linux kernel since version 3.3 provides a EFI_STUB that allows the kernel to be executed by UEFI firmware.
+The linux kernel since version 3.3 provides a EFI_STUB that allows the kernel to be executed by UEFI firmware. (source: https://www.kernel.org/doc/Documentation/efi-stub.txt)

 The command to check if the kenrel was build with EFI_STUB support is shown below:
 ```